cropsgg/StealnShare/README.md

 3. Reconnection:
    - Players must restart the client application to reconnect
    - A new game session will begin when two players connect

+## Algorithm Play

+The game supports automatic play using predefined algorithms:

+1. **Algorithm Types:**
+   - **Tit for Tat:** Always starts with SHARE, then copies what the opponent did in the previous round
+   - **Random:** Randomly chooses between STEAL and SHARE with equal probability
+   - **Systematic:** Alternates between SHARE and STEAL (always starts with SHARE)

+2. **Usage:**
+   - Click the "PLAY WITH ALGORITHM" button in the first round before making any manual move
+   - Select your desired algorithm from the dialog
+   - Once an algorithm is selected, manual play is disabled for the entire game
+   - The algorithm will wait 3 seconds before making each move

+3. **Limitations:**
+   - Algorithms can only be selected in the first round before making any manual move
+   - Algorithm selection cannot be changed mid-game
+   - Each new game requires a new algorithm selection